airbowen/airbowen/README.md

 - 👯 I’m looking to collaborate on finance banking web3 tech and AI agent
 - 💬 you can contact me about airbowen5@gmail.com

-If my work helps you, you can sponsor me via GitHub Sponsors or AfDian, this will help me to continue my work.
+If my work helps you, welcome to contact me throgh my email.

 ## Quick Overview